 Kipling relates in great detail the then-impossible transatlantic crossing of a dirigible mail plane powered by "Fleury's Ray" en route from London to Quebec, Canada.
 The story, illustrated in color, is fast paced as the large airships battle the perfect storm over the wave-tossed Atlantic.

-This futuristic story takes place in the year 2000, and what makes it remarkable is that at the time Kipling had it published, Americans Wilber and Orville Wright had completed the first sustained powered flight in a powered aircraft just two years earlier in 1903.
+This futuristic story takes place in the year 2000, and what makes it remarkable is that when Kipling had it published, Americans Wilber and Orville Wright had just completed the first sustained powered flight in a powered aircraft just two years earlier in 1903.

 From the despatching-caisson I was conducted by a courteous and wonderfully learned official—Mr. L. L. Geary, Second Despatcher of the Western Route—to the Captains' Room (this wakes an echo of old romance), where the mail captains come on for their turn of duty.
 He introduces me to the Captain of "162"—Captain Purnall, and his relief, Captain Hodgson.
 The one is small and dark; the other large and red; but each has the brooding sheathed glance characteristic of eagles and aëronauts.
 You can see it in the pictures of our racing professionals, from L. V. Rautsch to little Ada Warrleigh—that fathomless abstraction of eyes habitually turned through naked space.